Promotion of young researchers

 At the faculty, the academic degree of a doctor of philosophy (Dr. phil.) and doctor of theology (Dr. theol.) can be acquired.
 The details are regulated in the respective regulations for doctoral theses and the general guidelines of the faculty.

 Graduate School of the Faculty

-With its Graduate School, the Faculty of Humanities, Social Sciences, and Theology serves offers an umbrella for numerous doctoral programmes, doctoral colleges and graduate colleges, which are located at the faculty.
+With its Graduate School, the Faculty of Humanities, Social Sciences, and Theology offers an umbrella for numerous doctoral programmes, doctoral colleges and graduate colleges, which are located at the faculty.
 If you are interested in a structured doctoral programme, please contact the spokesperson of the specific programme.
 The Graduate School does not award any scholarships, but the research officers of the faculty actively support doctoral students in applying for scholarships.
 For a short synopsis of each programme, please check the information at FAU Graduate Centre.

 - Structured doctoral programme Research on Teaching and Learning

 - Structured Doctoral Programme Media, Books and Visual Studies